MarvinSilcGit/Learning/English/README.md

 <details>
   <summary><h3 id ="unit5">Unit 5: Past simple (I did)</h3></summary>

 #### Basic definition: the past simple (something **happened**) tells us only about the past.
-If somebody says 'Tom lost his key', we don't know whether he has the now or not.
+If somebody says 'Tom lost his key', we don't know whether he has the key now or not.
 We know only that the lost it at some time in the past.

 #### 5.1 Answers: